University of Vienna Physics Colloquium

 The Physics Colloquium is a series of public lectures hosted by the Faculty of Physics of the University of Vienna, featuring internationally renowned speakers covering the full breadth of our fields of research.

-The goal of these Colloquia is to bring together the entire Faculty, including students, to foster our spirit of community and promote a stimulating exchange of ideas from the cutting edge of science.
+The goal of these Colloquia is to bring together the entire Faculty, including students, to foster our spirit of community and promote a stimulating exchange of ideas from the frontiers of science.

 Organizers: Massimiliano Procura, Lee Rozema and Toma Susi

-A light lunch buffet will be offered before the lectures at around 13:00
+A light lunch buffet will be offered half an hour before the lectures.

 Lise Meitner Lecture Hall